SNMP Research International, et al. v. Nortel Networks, et al.

 Analysis Group supported Nortel Networks, the defendant in a litigation alleging breach of software license, copyright infringement, and trade secret misappropriation.
 The plaintiff, SNMP Research International (SNMPRI) alleged that Nortel improperly transferred SNMPRI’s software without authorization when Nortel sold its lines of business following bankruptcy.
 The technology at issue related to simple network management protocol (SNMP) for computers.
 Analysis Group supported three different experts in this case, addressing software coding, damages, and valuation of the protocol.

-Our damages team was led by Managing Principal Laurits Christensen, Vice Presidents Carletta Wong and Kevin Gallagher, and Manager Andrew Ungerer.
+Our damages team was led by Managing Principal Laurits Christensen and Vice Presidents Carletta Wong, Kevin Gallagher, and Andrew Ungerer.
 They supported our internal damages expert, Managing Principal Justin McLean, who estimated damages under breach of contract and copyright infringement liability theories and rebutted plaintiff’s damages expert.
 Mr. McLean filed an expert report and was deposed.

 The case settled during the bench trial before the US Bankruptcy Court for the District of Delaware.